Aristotle Research Report #12: A Eudemian Thread

 - God is pure ἐνέργεια, but living well (εὐδαιμονία) is also a kind of divine activity (EE I.3); by setting human limits on unbounded desire for natural goods, one lives well.

 - The lover of wisdom both seeks to understand why things are the way they are (through σοφία, which is a conceptual grasp of the first causes and ultimate sources of existence - opposed to ignorance on the one hand and sophistry on the other) and aims at actionable truth (through φρόνησις, which reliably knows how to act and feel in a way that's beautifully right and admirably appropriate - opposed to foolishness on the one hand and cunning on the other).
 Aristotle calls the desire to understand why things are the way they are either primary philosophy (the love of wisdom) or theology.
-This involves a reverent attitude toward reality, even in the study of natural science (quoting Heraclitus, at the start of the Parts of Animals Aristotle notes that "there are gods here too"); without that reverent attitude, one lapses into ignorance or sophistry.
-And unbounded desire for external goods involves either ignorance (in the form of an animal existence) or sophistry (in the form of self-deception), whereas the person who develops their human potential engages in a kind of divine activity because, as Heraclitus said, one's character is one's guiding spirit or daimon.
+This involves a reverent attitude toward reality, even in the study of natural science (quoting Heraclitus, at the start of the Parts of Animals Aristotle notes that "there are gods here too").
+Without that reverent attitude, one lapses into ignorance or sophistry: unbounded desire for natural goods involves either ignorance of the highest good (in the form of an animal existence) or sophistry about what is best (in the form of self-deception), whereas the person who develops their human potential engages in a kind of divine activity because, as Heraclitus said, one's character is one's guiding spirit or daimon.

 - There is a close relationship between right action and full awareness.
-Aristotle hints at this in EE VI during his explanation of weakness of the will or self-indulgence (ἀκρασία).
+Aristotle hints at this in EE VI during his explanation of lack of self-restraint or weakness of the will (ἀκρασία).
 Even if you know how to act and feel in a way that's beautifully right and admirably appropriate (καλός), you won't act aright unless you intentionally apply that knowledge; this involves having the perceptual insight (νοῦς) that your current situation calls for applying that knowledge, and then staying actively aware of (θεωροῦντα) that knowledge in the situation (recall that a divine being is pure awareness).
-The person of self-indulgence thus does the wrong thing; whereas the person of self-control (ἐγκράτεια) does the right thing but still feels the wrong impulses.
-The akratic person and the enkratic person both know what is καλός, but though lack of awareness (θεωρία) they don’t see it all the way through in action and feeling.
+The unrestrained person thus does the wrong thing; whereas the person of self-restraint (ἐγκράτεια) does the right thing but still feels the wrong impulses.
+The akratic person and the enkratic person both know what is καλός, but through lack of awareness (θεωρία) they don’t see it all the way through in action and feeling.

-These rough notes point in several directions for further research (e.g., a full elucidation of θεωρία, σοφία, and φρόνησις), but they at least indicate that the conclusion of the Eudemian Ethics is not as completely unexpected or overtly theological as it might seem as first.
+These rough notes point in several directions for further research (e.g., a full elucidation of θεωρία, σοφία, and φρόνησις), but they at least indicate that the conclusion of the Eudemian Ethics is not as completely unexpected or overtly theological as it might at first seem.

 FOR FURTHER EXPLORATION